ibm-cloud-docs/vpc/file_storage_vpc_create_replication.md

 ```
 {: screen}

-### Updating an existing file share for replication from the CLI
+### Creating a replica for an existing file share from the CLI
 {: #fs-create-share-replica-cli}

 Run the `ibmcloud is share-create` command and specify the source share by ID or name.